heig-vd-dai-course/heig-vd-dai-course/11.02-introduction-to-part-3-network-programming-with-http/01-course-material/PRESENTATION.md

 These protocols are the foundation of the Internet and network communications.

-Today, you will learn about a higher-level protocol: HTTP.
+In this final part of the teaching unit, you will learn about a higher-level
+protocol: HTTP.

 ## What will you learn?